kubewarden/docs/docs/explanations/context-aware-policies.md

 ---
-sidebar_label: "Context Aware Policies"
+sidebar_label: "Context aware policies"
-title: ""
+title: "Context aware policies"
+description: The description
+keywords: [kubewarden, context-aware]
 ---

-# Context Aware Policies
+Developers can create policies that fetch information from a Kubernetes cluster at run time.
+These are context aware policies.

-Context aware policies allow policy authors to fetch information from the Kubernetes cluster at evaluation time.
-This means that context aware policies can determine whether a `AdmissionRequest` has to be accepted or rejected based on other resources already deployed in the cluster.
+Context aware policies can determine whether an `AdmissionRequest` is acceptable using information from resources deployed in the cluster.
-For example, a policy could cross validate information among two different resources type.

-:::caution
+:::note
-Context aware policies are available only in Kubewarden version v1.6.0 or greater.
+Context aware policies are only available in Kubewarden versions ≥ v1.6.0.
 :::

-What a policy can access in the cluster is regulated by the [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) of the Policy Server where the policy runs.
+Resources a policy can access in the cluster is controlled by the policy server's [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/).
-This allows the cluster administrator to control what a policy can access via traditional Kubernetes RBAC rules.
-Furthermore, context aware policies have only **read** access to the requested resources.
+A cluster administrator controls what a policy can access via Kubernetes RBAC rules.
+Context aware policies have only **read** access to the requested resources.

-For security reasons, only `ClusterAdmissionPolicy` policies are able fetch information from the Kubernetes cluster.
-This has been done because `AdmissionPolicy` resources can be deployed by unprivileged users.
+For security reasons, only `ClusterAdmissionPolicy` policies can fetch information from the Kubernetes cluster.
-Therefore, if the policy is deployed in a Policy Server with broad access to the resources in the cluster, unprivileged users could get access to prohibited resources.
+This is because `AdmissionPolicy` resources can be deployed by unprivileged users.
-To avoid that, if a context aware policy is deployed as an `AdmissionPolicy` all the attempts to get access to Kubernetes resources will be blocked and reported to the cluster administrator.
+If a context aware policy is deployed as an `AdmissionPolicy` all attempts to access Kubernetes resources are blocked and reported to the cluster administrator.

 By default, all the cluster resources are blocked.
-Thus, at deployment time, the Kubewarden administrator must define which Kubernetes resources each context aware policy is allowed to read.
+A Kubewarden administrator defines which Kubernetes resources each context aware policy is allowed to read.
 This is done in the `ClusterAdmissionPolicy` definition using the field `contextAwareResources` .

 The following example deploys a policy that requires access to the `Deployment` and `Pod` resources: